-So let's focus on different elements of the different ways you can create an in-depth analysis.
+So let’s focus on different elements of the different ways you can create an in-depth target audience analysis.

 The simple answer?

-And to know if it does or will, you need to understand them!
+And to know if it does or will, you need to understand your target buyers!
 In as much detail as possible.

 And then, you need to provide content that is helpful and interesting for them, need to build a relationship with them.